 It’s an album worth revisiting, as a cult that includes everyone from PJ Harvey to Elvis Costello might testify.
 For one thing, in songs like “Every Grain Of Sand,” and “Angelina” (recorded, but not used for the album, it was eventually released on The Bootleg Series Vols 1-3), it catches Dylan during a particularly fecund period of writing.
 For another, in performances like the raging “Groom’s Still Waiting At The Altar” (recorded for, but originally left off the album), he just blasts again in a way he hadn’t quite on record since maybe 1966.
 And for a third, sonically, it has the ragged, warm and spontaneous feel that marks all his best LPs – an approach to the studio he wouldn’t quite capture again until the turn of the century.

 “The record had something that could have been made in the 40s or maybe the 50s,” Dylan put it.
-Here, three of the album’s key players recall working with Dylan on the album, and how it just about came together.
+Here, three of the album’s key players recall working with Dylan on the sessions, and how it just about came together.